Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 02 Formal Report.md

 ![[../../Media/Pasted image 20240130173713.png]]
 Figure 2: Schematic of Hardware without any changes

-- We can remove the signed 0 from the schematic as well,
+- We can remove the signed 0 from the schematic as well, and we get the following schematic in Figure 3:
 ![[../../Media/Pasted image 20240130173915.png]]
 Figure 3: Schematic of Hardware with the signed 0 removed

 ### Discussion
 - It was very interesting to see how simulated hardware can be visualized using waveforms, and the capabilities of Vivado to do so.